 What is the 50K profit target at Alpha Futures?

 The profit target for the 50K account differs by plan.
-Standard 50K requires $3,000 profit to pass evaluation (6 percent of starting balance).
+Premium 50K requires $3,000 profit to pass evaluation (6 percent of starting balance).
 Advanced 50K requires $4,000 (8 percent).
-Zero 50K has a $3,000 profit target but it functions as a milestone rather than a pass criterion because Zero is instant-funded with no evaluation phase.
+The Zero instant-funded track is not offered at 50K, its smallest size is 25K, with a $1,500 milestone.

 What is the MLL on the Alpha Futures 50K account?